 Any tips on recycling the blades?

 Yes!
 We are so excited that these handles have no plastic and the blades also are plastic free and recyclable.
-We would recommend collecting all the used blades in a small tin jar and then dropping them off at your local recycling depot.
+We would recommend collecting all the used blades in a blade bank or a small metal jar and then dropping them off at your local recycling depot.
+This means they can recycle the whole thing!

 And how long do you use the blade for?